sbcshop/Air-Monitoring-HAT/README.md

 Select <b>COM port</b> from above GUI ("/dev/ttyS0" in case of default connection), and click on the start button to start Real-Time data from the sensor on Graph and on Oled Display.

-You can also use these two examples and modify it easily :
+You can also use these two examples and modify them easily :

  1.) display_on_oled_example.py  :- To print the sensor data on Oled Display.

  2.) read_example.py : To print the sensor data on Python shell or Terminal.

- For detailed information please visit wiki of this repository.
+ For detailed information please visit the wiki of this repository.

  https://github.com/sbcshop/Air-Monitoring-HAT/wiki/Wiki